Healthy Recipes Blog

 The ingredients needed to make a keto peanut butter mug cake.

-• Peanut butter: Use natural creamy peanut butter.
-I use Trader Joe's, which contains peanuts and salt.
+• Peanut butter: I use natural creamy peanut butter.
+I typically use Trader Joe's peanut butter, which contains peanuts and salt.

 • Egg: I use large eggs in most of my recipes, including this one.

-• Sweetener: I like stevia, but you can use a granulated sweetener instead.
+• Sweetener: I use stevia.
+You can use a granulated sweetener instead.

 • Baking soda: You can replace it with a teaspoon of baking powder (gluten-free if needed).

-• Mix a few chocolate chips into the batter before microwaving it.
+• Optional: Mix a tablespoon of mini chocolate chips into the batter before microwaving.

 Instructions

-You start by mixing the peanut butter with the egg in a medium mug until completely incorporated.
-You might need to add a bit of water.
+Mix the peanut butter and egg in a mug or ramekin until completely incorporated.

 Peanut butter and egg in a ramekin.